Contrasting Ball (NYSE:BLL) & Ardagh Metal Packaging (NYSE:AMBP)

-Ball (NYSE:BLL) and Ardagh Metal Packaging (NYSE:AMBP) are both industrial products companies, but which is the superior stock?
-We will compare the two businesses based on the strength of their institutional ownership, analyst recommendations, dividends, profitability, valuation, risk and earnings.
+Ball (NYSE:BLL) and Ardagh Metal Packaging (NYSE:AMBP) are both industrial products companies, but which is the superior business?
+We will compare the two businesses based on the strength of their analyst recommendations, risk, earnings, institutional ownership, valuation, dividends and profitability.

-This table compares Ball and Ardagh Metal Packaging’s revenue, earnings per share (EPS) and valuation.
+This table compares Ball and Ardagh Metal Packaging’s gross revenue, earnings per share and valuation.

 |Gross Revenue